Dutchman says he'd rather finish serving sentence in Peru, lawyer says

 Van der Sloot then tried to clean the room by removing the sheets and changing his bloodied shirt, they said.

 He was caught in a taxi near the Chilean central coastal city of Vina del Mar.

 Holloway’s body has not been found, and no one has been charged in relation to the case in Aruba.

-About 6½ years after Holloway was last reported seen, in May 2005, she was declared legally dead.
+About 6½ years after Holloway went missing in May 2005, Alabama Probate Judge Alan King signed an order declaring the teenager legally dead.